bressler1995/Transform-to-Open-Science/README.md

 ## Open Science Training Resources

-For information on Open Science 101, our other trainings, and other resources such as helping improve course content, citing course content, and more, [visit our trainings page](./Trainings).
+For information on Open Science 101, additional Open Science trainings, and other critical resources, [visit our trainings page](./Trainings).
+Included in these resources are information about contributing suggestions, citing Open Science trainings, and more.

 ## TOPS Newsletter